The 17th Lennart Meri Conference will take place on 16-18 May 2024, in Tallinn, Estonia.

 Venue: Radisson Collection Hotel, Tallinn (Rävala street 3).

 If you have any questions about Lennart Meri Conference to which you cannot find the answer here, please don’t hesitate to reach out to us at firstname.lastname@example.org.

 The Lennart Meri Conference is an invitation only event due to the limited capacity of the venue.
 The invitation is strictly personal and non-transferable, it will be sent by email and participants must register though our registration system.
 Please note that you will not be automatically registered to the conference.
 Please register at your earliest convenience as seats are limited.
 When reaching our participants’ limit, the registration will be closed and interested persons can be added to the waiting list, and the organisers will inform you if there will be any vacancies due to cancellations.
 To be added to the waiting list, please inform the organisers firstname.lastname@example.org

 How to get here

 Estonia is accessible by plane, train, bus and ferry.
 Tallinn airport is located only 4 km from the city centre and is well served by public transportation and taxi services.
 The bus station, train station and harbour are all situated in the city centre.
 The bus station has connections to Latvia, Lithuania and Russia.
-The railway station has connections to Russia.
 The Port of Tallinn connects Tallinn to Finland and Sweden by the ferry.

 Travel arrangements and accommodation

 For speakers, we cover the cost of flight, boat or coach tickets to and from Tallinn (in economy), local transfers in Tallinn and accommodation during the conference.
 We do not cover costs for local transfers or parking in country of residence.
 If a speaker fails to attend the conference for personal reasons, we reserve the right to request a refund of at least 50% of the flight costs.